| Lesson 3 || The subject approach to database design |

 Describe Subject Approach to Database Design

 In general, there are two ways to approach database design.

 - One is to focus on the subject matter with which the database is concerned, for example, how it will be organized and displayed;

 - the other is to focus on the application in which the database will be created and viewed.

-In the subject approach to database design, all the tables in a database store data according to subject matter
+In the subject approach to database design, all the tables in a database store data according to subject matter.

 A large company, for example, might have a database devoted to the sales department.
 Such a database might have tables devoted to customers, orders, discounts, and so forth.
 Other databases in the same company might be devoted to personnel, accounting, marketing, etc.

 Just as each table in a database is devoted to one specific subject, in the subject approach the multiple tables in a database relate to a single subject area.

 Top Down Design

 Even if you were designing a database for a small company, the subject approach would dictate that you create three small databases if you identified three distinct subject areas.

 The next lesson introduces the application approach to database design.